Evaluation of binary classifiers for asymptotically dependent and independent extremes: Danube river discharges

 \section{Danube river discharges}

-We now apply our assessment approach to summer daily river discharges (measured in $m^3/s$) at $31$ stations spread over the upper Danube basin, see Figure \ref{fig::Danube}, and recorded over the time period 1960-2010 in June, July and August.
-These observations have been studied by the EVT community \cite[see, e.g.][]{Asadi2015,Mhalla2020,Gnecco2021}.
+We now apply our assessment approach to summer daily river discharges (measured in $m^3/s$) at $31$ stations spread over the upper Danube basin (see Figure \ref{fig::Danube} in Appendix \ref{sec::appRiverDep}), and recorded over the time period 1960-2010 in June, July and August.
+These observations have been studied by the EVT community \cite[see, e.g.,][]{Asadi2015,Mhalla2020,Gnecco2021}.
 This dataset was made available by the Bavarian Environmental Agency (\url{http://www.gkd.bayern.de}).

-To remove temporal clustering in extreme river discharges, \cite{Mhalla2020} in their Section 5 implemented a declustering step.
+To remove temporal clustering in extreme river discharges, \cite{Mhalla2020} in their Section 5 implemented a declustering step, we use here these declustered data.
 Each station then contains $n=428$ observations that we will consider temporally independent.
 In order to reduce the large discrepancy in terms of discharges magnitude among stations, we force the starting value of all $31$ time series to equal zero by subtracting to each station its minimum.
-Then, we re-normalize each time series by its range (i.e.\ the difference between the maximum and the minimum of each time series).
+Then, we re-normalize each time series by its range (\textit{i.e.}\ the difference between the maximum and the minimum of each time series).

 These post processing treatments are useful to display and interpret the data at hand and do not impact the classifiers performance.